 Most of the time, the answer to this question is YES.
 For an environment with a high amount of noise and impulses on the line, though, this answer would turn to a NO—especially if a surge protector isn’t used.

 LED light strings and bulbs are durable, fade-resistant, use up to 90% less energy (or even better for some products) than their incandescent counterparts, but their ultimate lifespan is determined by their installation environment, quality of electrical input, and the general squirrel population in your neighborhood.
 Squirrels.
-We hates them (the squirrels).

-The specified average rating for comparison to other products is 50,000 hours.
 This specification is like Miles Per Gallon on the last car you purchased, It is a guideline, not a promise.
 This is one of those estimated terms (like that MPG) from the engineers who designed the bulbs that may or may not ultimately hold true in your environment, but it is a good one to use to make sure you are comparing apples to apples as you research your purchase.